-Grounding and bonding is important and it’s a fairly broad topic.
+The grounding and bonding process is important, and it's a fairly broad topic.

-These connection lugs and / or green screws are rated for grounding so long as the system is “listed” by UL or another listing agency recognized by the NEC (National Electrical Code).
+These connection lugs or green screws are rated for grounding so long as the system is “listed” by UL or another listing agency recognized by the NEC (National Electrical Code).

-In other words, of you follow manufacture specs and diagrams you are in good shape.
+In other words, if you follow manufacturer specs and diagrams, you are in good shape.

 I'm going to encourage you to take more time when grounding rather than simply wrapping a wire around a random equipment screw and calling it a day.

-The National electrical code wants us using grounding connections listed and designed for that purpose or making sure that we use screws that have
+The National electrical code wants us to use grounding connections listed and designed for that purpose or making sure that we use screws that have:

-And this can be tricky to accomplish when connecting to sheet metal.
+And that can be tricky to accomplish when connecting to sheet metal.

 250.8 Connection of Grounding and Bonding Equipment.

 Equipment grounding conductors, grounding electrode conductors, and bonding jumpers shall be connected by one or more of the following means:

 Pressure connectors listed as grounding and bonding equipment